woossi0/suite/docs/usermanual/source/apps/clientsdkintro/basic/index.rst

 The application will now run in debug mode on port 9080 of the local machine.
 Now start up a browser, and type in the address of the application (such as ``http://localhost:9080/``:

 .. figure:: ../img/basic_viewer.png
-   :align: center

 What you get is a basic web mapping application which contains a layer tree, a map panel and some map tools.
 The map panel contains an OpenStreetMap base layer.

-.. note:: If you want to run on a different port, specify it with the ``-l`` flag (e.g. ``suite-sdk debug -l 9090 /path/to/myviewer``).
+.. note:: If you want to run on a different port, specify it with the ``-l`` flag (for example: ``suite-sdk debug -l 9090 /path/to/myviewer``).

 Dissecting the Viewer
 ---------------------

-To examine how this project was set up, use your browser's debugging tool, e.g. Chrome/Safari Developer Tools or Firebug in Firefox.
+To examine how this project was set up, use your browser's debugging tool (Chrome/Safari Developer Tools, Firebug in Firefox, or equivalent).
 Select the :guilabel:`Script` tab and look for the file :file:`app.js`.

 .. note:: You're looking for the *second* instance of :file:`app.js` in the Scripts list; the first one is the loader file.

 .. figure:: ../img/basic_firebug.png
-   :align: center

 Dependency Management